Skip to main content

 Trim the butternut squash, halve lengthways, then scoop out the seeds (peel first if you prefer).
 Cut into 2cm chunks.

 Pop the diced butternut onto a large baking tray.
-Drizzle with oil, season with salt and pepper, then toss to coat.
+Drizzle with oil, sprinkle over half the curry powder, season with salt and pepper, then toss to coat.
 Spread out in a single layer.
 TIP: Use two baking trays if necessary.

 When the oven is hot, roast on the top shelf until golden and cooked through, 25-30 mins.
 Turn halfway through.